solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 3. **Log the New Data**: As with the initial append operation, create a log object to represent the new data, and use `wrap_application_data_v1` to invoke the Noop Program via CPI.
-This ensures that the new uncompressed data is logged and accessible off-chain.
+This ensures that the new uncompressed data is logged and accessible offchain.

 4. **Replace the Existing Leaf Hash**: This step is slightly different from appending new data.
 Here, you'll need to invoke a CPI to the State